cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### Why are redemptions not a feature of both LTV & interest rate, but only interest rate?

-Given that the _raison d'etre_ for redemptions is to diminish USDN supply in response to reduced demand, and interest rates drive demand, rate-based redemption processing is a more sustainable and effective lever to reach market equilibrium.
+Given that the _raison d'etre_ for redemptions is to diminish USND supply in response to reduced demand, and interest rates drive demand, rate-based redemption processing is a more sustainable and effective lever to reach market equilibrium.
 Actively managing for both interest rate and LTV would weaken the ability to enforce market-level interest rates and deposit yields, while complicating the process for the system and its users

 ### What's the difference in redemption fees charged between Liquity V1 and V2?
 In v2, when borrowers are affected by redemptions, the redemption fee charged to the redeemer stays within the affected Troves instead of being diverted as in Liquity.